This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Budapest is nicknamed the “City of Spas” for good reason.
 More than 118 natural thermal springs deliver 70 million liters of therapeutic water to the city each day.

 One of the grandest thermal baths in Budapest is Gellért Baths and Spa which is housed within the same stunning Art Nouveau-style building as Danubius Hotel Gellért.
-The complex was originally built between 1912-1918 and underwent an extensive renovation in 2008 to bring the baths back to their former glory.

 There are so many gorgeous details to photograph in Gellért Spa.
 And the main indoor pool is especially photogenic when shot from one of the short sides.
 It opens at 6 am and you should try to get there as early as possible to avoid the crowds which usually start pouring in around 8.30 am.